kuzudb/kuzu-docs/src/content/docs/import/copy-from-json.md

 - Null primary key exception
 - Missing primary key exception (for rel tables only)

 However unlike with CSV files, skipping parsing errors is not supported when importing from JSON.
-See [ignoring erroneous rows](/import/ignoring-erroneous-rows) for more detailed information on how to use this feature.
+See the [Ignore erroneous rows](/import#ignore-erroneous-rows) section for more details.